Read about our current Trustees and the work they do

 Jeremy Treglown is a biographer and a former editor of the Times Literary Supplement.
 He founded and for many years chaired the Warwick Writing Programme, with David Morley as Director.
 He has also chaired literary prize committees including Booker, Whitbread (now Costa) and Encore.
 His latest book is Franco’s Crypt: Spanish Culture and Memory Since 1936.

 Dr. Judith Abbott

-Judith has been Director of Finance & Resources at Harrow College since 2011, where she is responsible for Finance, IT, Estates, HR and Student Records, and has implemented a new Estates Strategy consisting of c. £15million of grant funding and £1million bank loan, returning the college to a sustainable financial position.
+Dr. Judith Abbott – Judith is Chief Executive and Accounting Officer at PROCAT.
+She was previously the Director of Finance & Resources at Harrow College from 2011-17, where she was responsible for Finance, IT, Estates, HR and Student Records, and implemented a new Estates Strategy consisting of c. £15million of grant funding and £1million bank loan, returning the college to a sustainable financial position.
 Judith has over 20 years’ Blue Chip finance experience at Ford Motor Company and subsidiaries including over 10 years at a Senior Manager/Director level.
 Since 2006 Judith has held Senior Manager/Director level positions in the not for profit sector including, Director of Finance for Energy Saving Trust Ltd and Head of Strategic Planning and Control for Action for Children.